How do I make sure my kids don't lose knowledge and skills over the summer?

 Summer slide -- when kids forget what they learned from the school year -- is pretty common.
 Here are a few ways to keep kids skills up over the summer.

 - Keep kids reading.
 Kids who read a lot over the summer not only maintain reading skills, they go back to school better prepared for all subjects.
 Make summer reading fun.
 They can read graphic novels, fan fiction -- anything that captures their interests is beneficial.

 - Think outside the book.
 Apps, games, and websites offer lots of unique learning opportunities for kids.
-Check out our Summer Learning Guide for ideas.
+Check out some of our favorites for ideas.

 - Go for code.
 Computer programming apps and sites teach kids everything from problem-solving to thinking and logic.

 - Make lasting memories.
 With easy-to-use digital tools, kids can collect videos, photos, stories, and more in electronic journals that tell the story of their summer.

 And remember, it's OK -- in fact, it's beneficial -- for kids to get bored, too.
 Downtime encourages kids to use their imagination and creativity and develop their inner selves -- essential skills they can use all their lives.